Map of Israel

 Pompey, who fled to Egypt after his defeat by Caesar in the Battle of Pharsalus, is murdered by an officer of King Ptolemy XIII.

-Julius Caesar appoints Antipater I the Idumaean (founder of the Herodian Dynasty) to be procurator of Judea in recognition of the aid he gave him during Rome's civil war.
+Julius Caesar appoints Antipater I the Idumaean to be procurator of Judea in recognition of the aid he gave him during Rome's civil war.
 Antipater is also given the right to collect taxes.
-He makes his son Herod governor of Galilee.
+He makes his son governor of Galilee.

-Julius Caesar is assassinated on the Ides of March.
+Julius Caesar is assassinated on March 15th (commonly known as the Ides of March).

 Antipater I is murdered by poison.